sashrepo/story-crafter-google-adk/README.md

 # Story Crafter ADK

 A multi-agent storytelling system powered by the **Google Agent Development Kit (ADK)**.
-This version focuses purely on the agent-based architecture without memory persistence, making it ideal for stateless story generation workflows.
+This version uses in-memory storage for sessions, making it ideal for stateless story generation workflows and local development.

 ## 🎯 Overview